Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/README.md

 - Power electronics and safety features
 ---
 ## 3. Control Principle
-Explain in words first (for non-technical people), then more mathematically (for technical readers).

 - The pendulum is naturally unstable in the upright position.
 - By accelerating or braking the reaction wheel, we generate torque.
 - The controller reads the angle and angular velocity and chooses the motor